The SEAT Ibiza is comfortable, quiet and quite good fun but the entry-level petrol engine is sluggish and mid-range models are a little noisy

 The 1.5-litre petrol will be your best bet if you spend most time on the motorway.
 It’s not only faster than the three 1.0-litre models but it’s smoother, quieter and sends fewer unpleasant vibrations through the cabin if you accelerate hard.

-The Ibiza’s easy to drive around town thanks to its light controls and decent visibility.
+The SEAT Ibiza is easy to drive around town thanks to its light controls and decent visibility.
 It soaks up bumps fairly well, too, and settles into a more comfortable motorway cruise than many other small cars.
 You’ll hear quite a lot of tyre noise at speed in the Ibiza but wind noise is limited to a slight whistle from around the wing mirrors.

-Even less sporty S and SE models are good fun to drive.
+Even less sporty S and SE cars are good fun to drive.
 The steering feels sharp and it doesn’t lean excessively in tight corners or wallow over bumps.
-It won’t put quite the same grin on your face as a Ford Fiesta, but the Ibiza’s still a laugh to throw around.
+It won’t put quite the same grin on your face as a Ford Fiesta, but the SEAT Ibiza is still a laugh to throw around.

 The Ibiza’s large side windows and thin rear roof pillars make it easy to glance over your shoulder before changing lanes on a motorway while its square rear windscreen gives you a better view rearward than the Fiesta’s letterbox-like window.
 Its small front and rear overhangs help make parking relatively stress-free but, for a little extra peace of mind, you can choose to fit an optional £425 rear-view camera in SE models and above.